infexious-dev/FluentUIEditableDetailsList/README.md

 >- Top-level cell values that are rendered in the grid (when not editing) now have a CSS class of "cell-value" for easier targetting and are now Tooltips which guide the user on the editing experience.
 >- Streamlined the editing experience by allowing single/double-click to initiate and close editing inputs on the grid.
 This fixes generic TextFields from requiring the "Enter" key to be pressed to finish editing.
 >- Empty cells can now be edited.
+>- Rows now have a class of "row-edit" when the row is being edited.

 ### Experimental